Satsaa/Nomodbot/README.md

 ```
 add | del | notcasesensitive | cAseSensitive
 ```
-Accepted when the input is exactly the same (case-sensitive if the parameter name contains uppercase characters)
+Accepted when the input is exactly the same (case-sensitive if the parameter name contains uppercase characters).
+Input is converted to lowercase if only lowercase characters were in the parameter

 ### Variable parameter
 ```